watermint/toolbox/docs/commands/dropbox-file-tag-list.md

 List tags of the path

-Display all tags associated with a specific file or folder in Dropbox.
-This command helps you see what tags have been applied to organize and categorize your content.
-The output shows each tag along with the file path.
+Lists all tags associated with a specific file or folder path.

 # Security